 So, I thought just for a change I’d write a short post on what I’ve been working on this week.
 I have been super busy up in my sewing room and I’m really excited to share my progress with you!
 Firstly, I have been spending some time on my latest Minerva product test, it won’t … Continue reading My Sewing Week

 Hi There, welcome back to my little Blog.
 I hope you’ve had a good week?
 I can't believe its September already, that's almost AUTUMN!
 Which means my button down shirts will be soon in regular rotation!
-So, I wanted to write a little post today about the Wardrobe By Me Savannah shirt, I have made … Continue reading My love affair with The Savannah Shirt!
+So, I wanted to write a little post today about the Wardrobe By Me Savanna shirt, I have made … Continue reading My love affair with The Savanna Shirt!

 Hey there, it’s August bank holiday weekend here in England.
 The weather here is forecast to be scorching after a mediocre August, here comes the Indian summer!
 I’m not sure why we call it an Indian summer, I will have to find out!
 Strange how we adopt these sayings without questioning it, anyway I digress! … Continue reading Indian Summer and my Constance Tank